Gabgra11/SmartGarden_v3/README.md

 * 5V DC Water Pump with Silicone Tubing
 * 5V Relay
 * Conductive Soil Probe
-* Power Supplies for Raspberry Pi, Water Pump

 These sub-optimal components caused issues for users over time.
 The probes would corrode within a few months.
 The water pump was loud and inconsistent.
 The two-board setup took up a lot of space.
 Most notably, voting was limited to daily posts within the r/TakeCareOfOurPlants subreddit, limiting accessibility.
 In September, 2019, I began working on a new revision.

 ### Smart Garden v2 (2020-2022):
-This new system was built from the ground up in order to resolve the issues of Smart Garden.
-Here are the parts currently used in the Vote2Grow system:
+This newer system was built from the ground up in order to resolve the issues of the original Smart Garden.
+Here are the parts that were used in the Vote2Grow system:

 * Raspberry Pi Zero W
 * Pimoroni Automation pHAT Mini